Orange-Cyberdefense/GOAD/README.md

 ansible-playbook vulns.yml        # Configure some vulnerabilities
 ```

-- when you finish playing you could do :
+- When you finish playing you could do :

 ```bash
 vagrant halt # will stop all the vm
 ```

-- to just relaunch the lab (no need to replay ansible as you already do that in the first place)
+- To just relaunch the lab (no need to replay ansible as you already do that in the first place)

 ```bash
 vagrant up   # will start the lab
 ```

-- if you got some errors see the troubleshooting section at the end of the document, but in most case if you get errors during install, don't think and just replay the main playbook (most of the errors which could came up are due to windows latency during installation, wait few minutes and replay the main.yml playbook)
+- If you got some errors see the troubleshooting section at the end of the document, but in most case if you get errors during install, don't think and just replay the main playbook (most of the errors which could came up are due to windows latency during installation, wait few minutes and replay the main.yml playbook)
 ```
 ansible-playbook main.yml
 ```